Advocates, student borrowers celebrate loan forgiveness; will fight for more - NewsBreak

 The Education Department says under the President’s plan 20 million people will see their remaining debt wiped away, but the burden remains for millions more.

-“There are some people who are paying as much as eight or nine hundred dollars a month on their student loan debt, and depending on where you live, that’s a second rent,” Kai Nilsen, GWU Student and We the 45M Intern said.Biden announces student loan forgiveness plan
+“There are some people who are paying as much as eight or nine hundred dollars a month on their student loan debt, and depending on where you live, that’s a second rent,” Kai Nilsen, GWU Student and We the 45M Intern said.ALSO ON WJBF: South Carolina court rejects 25 appeals regarding James Brown’s estate

 Center for Responsible Lending Policy and Outreach Manager Jaylon Herbin had 60,000 dollars in loans.